MEET THE 2021 FILMMAKERS

-“What an enormous pleasure it has been watching all the very short films submitted for the festival.”
-Says actor and judge Marta Dusseldorp.
-“Smart, engaging, thoughtful stories – full of intrigue, heart and connection and celebrating this complex life.
-Looking forward to gathering at Spring Bay Mill for this Very Short Film Festival visual feast.”
+“What an enormous pleasure it has been watching all the very short films submitted for the 2021 festival,” says actor and 2021 judge Marta Dusseldorp.
+“Smart, engaging, thoughtful stories – full of intrigue, heart and connection and celebrating this complex life.”

 WINNER: Olivia Buonopane (Age 20, ACT): Sweet Dreams